Fez Mac Review

 The soundtrack is gorgeous by itself.
 I found myself slowing down to enjoy specific levels because I liked the music – something I rarely do in games.
 Sound effects are fitting too.
 When you jump and climb to a ledge, it sounds like Gomez is struggling to climb.
 Everything fits into place well.

-I did not play Fez with a controller on my Mac, although I know the original design included the Xbox360 gamepad.
+I did not play Fez with a controller, although I know the original design included the Xbox360 gamepad.
 I felt no discomfort using the MacBook’s natural keyboard and native control system, although I did find myself hitting escape a few times only to bring the Map option onscreen when I wanted the main menu.
 In Fez, The Enter key brings up the main menu.
 This is hardly a flaw, merely a strange learning curve.

 - OS: Snow Leopard 10.6.8, Lion strongly recommended, 32/64-bit